daniestevez/gr-satellites/docs/source/components.rst

 *Use RS dual basis* option enables the usage of the dual basis definition for the Reed-Solmon code.
 The *Use scrambler* option enables or disables the use of the CCSDS synchronous descrambler.
 Most satellites using CCSDS frames use scrambling.
+The *Convolutional code* can be used to toggle between the CCSDS/NASA-GSFC (most usual and default) and NASA-DSN conventions for the convolutional code.
 The *Syncword threshold* option can be used to choose the number of bit errors that are allowed in the detection of the syncword.